 - More than 106 peer-reviewed articles (71.31 article equivalents) were accepted in 2016, of which 75% are in ISI listed journals.
-Optentia participants published 28 chapters in peer-reviewed handbooks. - A total of 17 Master's and three PhD candidates submitted their studies for examination in November 2016. - In 2016, 28 Master's and II PhD proposals, as well as five new research projects were approved by the Optentia Research Committee. - Optentia presented 15 workshops in 2016, affecting the competence of more than 400 participants. - Prof. L. van Zyl and Prof. M. Stander both received C2 ratings from the National
+Optentia participants published 28 chapters in peer-reviewed handbooks. - A total of 17 Master's and three PhD candidates submitted their studies for examination in November 2016. - In 2016, 28 Master's and 11 PhD proposals, as well as five new research projects were approved by the Optentia Research Committee. - Optentia presented 15 workshops in 2016, affecting the competence of more than 400 participants. - Prof. L. van Zyl and Prof. M. Stander both received C2 ratings from the National

-- Research Foundation.
-Prof. A. Fouché was appointed as Editor of Social Work Practitioner-Researcher. - Our research makes a difference in communities.
+- Our research makes a difference in communities.
 We thank Melinda du Toit for championing many community projects. - Optentia has developed more networks with researchers and universities in the United States, Europe, and Africa. - Optentia researchers were invited as presenters, examiners and contributors in international projects. - A record number of new funding applications during 2016.